-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-Best for Luxury
+Best for luxury

 Best for Budget

-Hotels that cost 20,000 points per night or less were considered to be in the budget category.
+Hotels that cost 25,000 points per night or less were considered to be in the budget category.

 Best for Beaches and Couples

-These hotels are just a start – it’s always worth spending time to research off the beaten path hotels and specifics for your travel dates.
-For more information, read our guide to getting the most out of your IHG points.
+These hotels are just a start.
+It’s always worth spending time to research off the beaten path hotels and specifics for your travel dates.
+IHG gives customers the option to search for hotels by city, address, zip code, airport or point of interest.